aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/resources.md

 automation/controlplanes/crossplane/managed/rds-dbgroup.yaml
 ```

-Finally, we can create the configuration for the RDS database itself with a `rds.aws.crossplane.io.DBInstance` resource:
+Finally, we can create the configuration for the RDS database itself with a `rds.aws.crossplane.io.DBInstance` resource, the master password will be generated in the location specified by `masterUserPasswordSecretRef` since we are
+setting `autogeneratePassword: true`:

 ```file
 automation/controlplanes/crossplane/managed/rds-instance.yaml